 Learn moreOnce your build is uploaded, the CDN invalidates its cache.
 This means that your new build is live in an instant.

-Learn moreYour codebase lives in Version Control System, such as Git.
-The main benefits are: change history of every file, collaborators and traceability.
+Learn moreYour codebase lives in version control system, such as Git.
+The main benefits are changing the history of every file, collaborators and traceability.

 Learn moreYour server is notified when a new build is required, typically via webhooks.
 Server builds the project, updates the CDNs and the site is live.

-A brief history of stack shows its growth in popularity
+A brief history of Jamstack shows its growth in popularity.

 However you decide to generate your HTML assets is up to you.
 The three most common approaches are: